 - Partnership and S Corporation tax returns will be due the 15th day of the third month after the end of their fiscal tax year.

 - C Corporation tax returns will be due the 15th day of the fourth month after the end of their fiscal tax year.
-A special rule to defer the due date change for C Corporations with fiscal years that end on June 30th defers the change until December 31, 2025 – a full ten years.
+A special rule to defer the due date change for C Corporations with fiscal years that end on June 30th defers this change until December 31, 2025.

 - Employee Benefit Plan tax returns are due the last day of the seventh month after the plan year ends.

-It is important to check when tax returns are due for all states in which taxpayers operate, because individual states may not conform to the Federal filing dates.
+It is important to confirm when tax returns are due for all states in which taxpayers operate, because individual states may not conform to the Federal filing dates.

 Written by: Erin Kidd, EA